SQream/sqream_docs/guides/third_party_tools/tableau.rst

 Automatically Reconfiguring the ODBC Driver After Initial Installation
 ~~~~~~~~~~~~~~~~~~
-If you've already installed the SQream ODBC driver and installed Tableau, SQream recommends reinstalling the ODBC driver with the **.TDC Tableau Settings for SQream DB** shown in the image below:
+If you've already installed the SQream ODBC driver and installed Tableau, SQream recommends reinstalling the ODBC driver with the **.TDC Tableau Settings for SQream DB** configuration shown in the image below:

 .. image:: /_static/images/odbc_windows_installer_tableau.png